 Overall, I think they have figured out a decent price point for what the product is.
 If we look at automatic movements on the lower cost side of things, we naturally land on something like the famous Seiko 5 line.
 The next tier up, we’re getting into the Seagull line (which uses the same movement), then we finally land on Jord watches where you’re paying a little bit more for something a lot more unique.

-While some of the Jord designs can be a little over the top for my tastes, I think something like the Cora would be a great gift for someone that’s looking for a fun timepiece that is a little bit less out of the ordinary.
+While some of the wooden Jord watch designs can be a little over the top for my tastes, I think something like the Cora would be a great gift for someone that’s looking for a fun, unique watch that will stand out.